Doing business in Spain? Here’s your corporate tax guide

 The Spanish Startup Law offers special tax incentives for new companies, making Spain an attractive base for entrepreneurs and tech-driven ventures.

-The ETVE regime provides up to 95% exemptions on dividends and capital gains from foreign subsidiaries, making it ideal for cross-border M&A and international expansion.
+The ETVE regime provides up to 95% exemptions from dividends and capital gains on foreign subsidiaries, making it ideal for cross-border M&A and international expansion.

 The Beckham Law allows foreign professionals in Spain to pay a flat 24% tax on Spanish income for up to six years, while keeping foreign income exempt.